digidotcom/xbee-python/doc/user_doc/communicating_with_xbee_devices.rst

 ''''''''''''''''''''''''''''''''

 This mechanism for reading explicit data does not block your application.
-Instead, you can be notified when new explicit data has been received if you are subscribed or registered to the explicit data reception service by using the ``add_expl_data_received_callback()``.
+Instead, you are notified when new explicit data has been received if you are subscribed or registered to the explicit data reception service by using ``add_expl_data_received_callback()``.

 **Explicit data reception registration**